Meta-Learning at Scale for Large Language Models via Low-Rank Amortized Bayesian Meta-Learning: Method

 \section{Method}

-Our method extends Amortized Bayesian Meta-Learning, making it possible to apply to LLMs.
-This approach combines the advantages of meta-learning for adapting to new tasks with Bayesian inference for uncertainty representation.
+Meta-learning enables models to develop more generalizable learning strategies.
+Yet, due to its computational overhead, it is underexplored on larger LLMs with billions of parameters.
+Our method, Amortized Bayesian Meta-Learning for LoRA (ABMLL), extends ABML, making it possible to apply to LLMs.
+This approach combines the advantages of meta-learning for adapting to new tasks with Bayesian probabilistic modeling for instantiating this idea and for representing uncertainty.

-We use the the objective of Eq. \ref{eq:obj} from ABML.
+ABMLL uses the the objective of Eq. \ref{eq:obj} from ABML.
 In our setting, $\theta$ and $\phi_i$ are the global and task-specific model parameters produced as the output of LoRA adapters.
-On a high level, the generative process is,
+At a high level, the generative process is

-where $i$ represents any task $i$, and $\text{LLM}(\phi_i)$ denotes the LLM considered as a probabilistic model that takes $\phi_i$ as its weights and outputs token sequences with joint probabilities defined by the LLM's autoregressive predictive distribution.
-For any LLM layer with pretrained weights $\mathbf{W_0}$, the quantities for our extension to ABML are as follows: